joeferner/node-java/README.md

 Notes:

-* On OS X, only JDK6 is supported.
-This is because the Oracle JDK does not advertise itself as available for JNI;
-      see [Issue 90](https://github.com/joeferner/node-java/issues/90#issuecomment-45613235) for more details and manual workarounds.
 * node-gyp requires python 2.x not python 3.x.
 See https://github.com/TooTallNate/node-gyp/issues/155 for more details.
 * If you see an error such as "Call to 'node findJavaHome.js' returned exit status 1" Try running `node findJavaHome.js` in the node-java directory to see the full failure message.
 * If you are having problems finding 'jni.h'.
 Make sure you have the JDK installed not just the JRE.
 If you are using OpenJDK you want the openjdk-7-jdk package, not openjdk-7-jre.  _Mavericks users see [Issue #86](https://github.com/nearinfinity/node-java/issues/86) if you run into this._

+### Installatin OSX

+* If you run into strange runtime issues, it could be because the Oracle JDK does not advertise itself as available for JNI.
+See [Issue 90](https://github.com/joeferner/node-java/issues/90#issuecomment-45613235) for more details and manual workarounds.
+If this does occur for you, please update the issue.

 ### Installation Windows